Greg Swann

-Greg Swann (born 1962) is an Australian Football League (AFL) chief executive officer of the Brisbane Lions, an Australian rules football club based in Brisbane competing in the Australian Football League.
-He has been in the role since July 2014.
+Greg Swann (born 1962) is an Australian Football League (AFL) administrator and former CEO of multiple AFL clubs, including the Brisbane Lions, Collingwood Football Club and Carlton Football Club.
+As of July 2025, he is the AFL Executive General Manager of Football Performance.

-Administration career
+Sports administration career

-From 1995 until 1998, he was the president of VFA/VFL club Williamstown, presiding over the club when the VSFL attempted to force the club into a merger with Werribee at the end of 1995; he had previously played about 100 games for Williamstown during the 1980s.
+From 1995 until 1998, he was the president of VFA/VFL club Williamstown, presiding over the club during the VSFL attempt to force the club into a merger with Werribee at the end of 1995; he had previously played about 100 games for Williamstown during the 1980s.

 Collingwood Football Club

 Swann was previously Chief Executive Officer (CEO) of the Collingwood Football Club from 1999 until 2007.
 Swann in his tenure as CEO of Collingwood, oversaw improved on-field results after lifting Collingwood up from the bottom of the ladder, the previous years, by being a strong supporter of club president Eddie McGuire, club senior coach Mick Malthouse and club captain Nathan Buckley.
 Swann in his tenure as CEO of Collingwood Football Club, also oversaw Collingwood's two grand final losses in the 2002 Grand Final and 2003 Grand Final, both times to Brisbane Lions.
 Swann in his tenure as CEO of Collingwood in the off-field position area, also oversaw the development and construction of the club's new training and administrative facilities at the Lexus Centre and Olympic Park in 2004.

 On 23 March 2007, Swann stepped down as CEO of Collingwood Football Club.